RahulDharavath/Tactical-HUD-ArduPilot-SITL-/README.md

 * Serial connection
 * UDP
 * TCP

+In this project, we use UDP for local communication.

 UDP is simply a communication method that allows two programs to send data to each other over a network connection.

-To Decode the mavlink data message we are using pymavlink (python library.
+To decode MAVLink messages in Python, we use the pymavlink library.

 ---